OfficeDev/Microsoft-Teams-Samples/samples/app-identity-linking-with-sso/csharp/README.md

 createdDate: "7-03-2022 00:15:13"
 ---

-# Identity linking with sso sample
+# App identity linking with sso sample

 This sample demos linking user's AAD id with Facebook and google account of user from bot, ME and tab.